joshas/ExplorerProperties/README.md

 * <kbd>Alt</kbd>+<kbd>Enter</kbd> show properties for file or directory under cursor.
 Works with drives too.

 ## Installation
-Download and extract it to `~/Library/Application Support/fman/Plugins`.
+Download and extract it to `%APPDATA%\fman\Plugins` folder.
 Restart fman.